AdobeDocs/marketo.en/help/marketo/product-docs/adobe-experience-cloud-integrations/experience-cloud-interface-overview.md

 ---
-description: Unified Shell Overview - Marketo Docs - Product Documentation
+description: Adobe Experience Cloud Interface Overview - Marketo Docs - Product Documentation
-title: Unified Shell Overview
+title: Adobe Experience Cloud Interface Overview
-hide: yes
-hidefromtoc: yes
 exl-id: 7aaf6926-c921-4182-a8ef-d594643a5c1c
 ---
-# Unified Shell Overview {#unified-shell-overview}
+# Adobe Experience Cloud Interface Overview {#adobe-experience-cloud-interface-overview}

-Unified Shell aligns the "shell" look and feel of Adobe Experience Cloud applications and services.
+Adobe Experience Cloud Interface aligns the "shell" look and feel of Adobe Experience Cloud applications and services.
 But, it's more than just a new design.
 It's a single-page application that delivers user experience in a single instance.

 ## User Flow {#user-flow}

-**Unified Shell Flow**

 If you're not already logged in to an Adobe Experience Cloud product, log in directly to [!DNL Marketo Engage] here: [https://experience.adobe.com/marketo-engage](https://experience.adobe.com/marketo-engage).